App version: 0.1.0

 Refinancing

-If reducing your interest rate is your priority, explore your options for refinancing student loans.
+Should the market conditions be favorable for you, another option is refinancing student loans.
 When you refinance, you replace one or more of your existing loans with a new one.
-Borrowers with strong credit could qualify for a better interest rate than they have now.
-Plus, you can choose new repayment terms, typically between five and 20 years.
 There’s no cost to refinance student loans, but there is a potential disadvantage of refinancing federal student loans — doing so turns them private and thus ineligible for federal programs.
 If you want to retain access to federal repayment plans and forgiveness programs, it wouldn’t make sense to refinance federal loans with a private lender.
 Learning about how refinancing your student loans works, along with pros and cons, can help you make the right decision for your situation.

 Forgiveness